DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 4. Uninstall `OctoPrint-PiNozCam` and every old/new `pinozcam-runtime*` distribution.
 This does not delete OctoPrint's `config.yaml`.
 5. Confirm no PiNozCam distribution remains in `pip list`.
 6. Install the tag ZIP with `--no-cache-dir --no-build-isolation`.
+Preserve the pip output as evidence that the exact `runtime_version` came from PyPI rather than a GitHub asset URL.
 7. Restart OctoPrint and confirm the plugin version and selected runtime.
 8. Call `/plugin/pinozcam/check` and run one authenticated Speed Test.
 9. Require HTTP 200, `backendError=false`, and a successful inference.